Minimally Invasive Parathyroid Surgery

 Incision site:

 The skin glue will peel off on its own in about 6-8 days.
-After that you can apply Mederma or lotion with Vitamin E about 3-6 times a day to the wound.
-Try not to have sun exposure to the wound for about 1-2 months (especially during summer months), such as it will cause skin discoloration in the wound area and it will look different from the other skin areas.
+After that, you can apply selicon-based scar cream, Mederma, or a Vitamin E lotion to the wound about 3-6 times a day.
+Try not to expose the wound to sunlight for about 1-2 months (especially during summer months), as this can cause skin discoloration in the wound area and make it look different from the surrounding skin.

 Physical restrictions:

 It is better not to drive for several days if you feel uncomfortable moving your neck.
 Do not drive if you are taking narcotics such as Percocet or Vicodin.
-There are no significant physical restrictions, but it is not advisable to do any stretch exercises to your neck for 2-3 weeks.
-Most of the patients resume their normal physical activities within day after the surgery.
+There are no significant physical restrictions, but it is not advisable to perform any neck stretches for 2-3 weeks.
+Most patients resume their normal physical activities within a day of surgery.

 Shower:

-You can take shower next day.
-Do not scratch or peel off the skin glue, just wipe it with the towel.
+You can take a shower the next day.
+Do not scratch or peel off the skin glue; wipe it with the towel.

 Pathology report: